cx-asap/cx-asap.github.io/_build/_sources/DEVELOPER.md.txt

 1. Please don't delete existing modules.
 2. Never edit the master branch or the dev branch - always work on your own branch (forked from the dev branch).
-3. Never merge your edits into the master branch or the dev branch - please submit your code for review (instructions included in 'CXASAP GitHub Guide').
+3. Never merge your edits into the master branch or the dev branch - please submit your code for review (instructions included below).
 This is to ensure that your edits do not break other sections of the code.

 ## How to write a new module